Last updated: April 8, 2020

 While the allies battled an enemy in the fields and trenches of Europe in 1918, the entire world would have to engage and fight a seemingly invisible enemy that wasn't isolated to war combatants on the field of battle.
-The Spanish Influenza Pandemic of 1918 would tally a greater mortality rate than that of all who were killed during combat in WWI.
+The Influenza Pandemic (widely known as the Spanish Influenza Pandemic, at the time) of 1918 would tally a greater mortality rate than that of all who were killed during combat in WWI.
 No one is quite sure where exactly the Influenza originated, but once it began to spread there was no hiding from this silent and deadly disease.
-Over 20 million people, almost 5% of the world population, died as this disease spread with ruthless efficiency.
+It is estimated that 50 million people, about 3% of the world population, died as this disease spread with ruthless efficiency.
 43,000 U.S. soldiers, around half of those who died in Europe during the war, were killed by the influenza virus and not by a mortal enemy in combat.
-In the U.S. alone, over a quarter of the population would become infected and nearly 700,000 would die as a result of the disease.
+In the U.S. alone, over a quarter of the population would become infected and about 675,000 would die as a result of the disease.
 Conditions around the globe would mimic that of the Black Death Bubonic Plague in the 14th century.
-However, this strain of influenza would kill more people in one year than what the Bubonic Plague did in four total years.

 A Global Killer comes Home